Oasis (band): Musical style and influences

-Musically, Oasis have been regarded as a rock, Britpop, and power pop band.
+In general, Oasis have been regarded as a rock band.
+More specifically, the band have been categorised as Britpop, indie rock, alternative rock, pop rock, neo-psychedelia, psychedelic rock, and power pop.
 Oasis were most heavily influenced by the Beatles, an influence that was frequently labelled as an "obsession" by British media.
-In addition, members of Oasis have cited Bee Gees, David Bowie, Buzzcocks, the Damned, the Doors, Bob Dylan, Peter Green–era Fleetwood Mac, Jimi Hendrix, the Jam, Joy Division, the Kinks, the La's, Led Zeppelin, MC5, New Order, Pink Floyd, the Rolling Stones, Sex Pistols, Slade, Small Faces, the Smiths, the Stooges, the Stone Roses, U2, T. Rex, the Velvet Underground, the Verve, the Who, and Neil Young, as an influence or inspiration.
+The band were also strongly influenced by the other 1960s British acts including the Kinks, the Rolling Stones, and the Who.
+Another major influence, especially during the band's early career, was 1970s British punk rock, in particular the Sex Pistols and their album Never Mind the Bollocks, Here's the Sex Pistols (1977), as well as the Damned.
+In addition, members of Oasis have cited as an influence or inspiration AC/DC, Acetone, Burt Bacharach, Beck, the Bee Gees, David Bowie, the Doors, Peter Green–era Fleetwood Mac, Grant Lee Buffalo, the La's, MC5, Nirvana, Slade, the Smiths, the Soundtrack of Our Lives, the Specials, the Stone Roses, the Stooges, T. Rex, the Verve, the Velvet Underground/Lou Reed, and Neil Young.